Mendy López

-Mendy López Aude (born October 15, 1973) is a Dominican professional baseball player and coach for the Pittsburgh Pirates.
-As an infielder, López played in Major League Baseball for the Kansas City Royals, Florida Marlins, Houston Astros, and Pittsburgh Pirates from 1998 to 2004 and for the Samsung Lions of the KBO League in 2004.
+Mendy López Aude (born October 15, 1973) is a Dominican former professional baseball infielder and coach.
+He played in Major League Baseball for the Kansas City Royals, Florida Marlins, Houston Astros, and Pittsburgh Pirates from 1998 to 2004, and in the KBO League for the Samsung Lions in 2004.
+He is currently the manager for the Tecolotes de los Dos Laredos of the Mexican League.